This blog was last updated on 6 November 2019.

 2. Use WhatsApp to Handle Stockouts

 There are ways to proactively handle this sort of situation.
 Way back when, far before the era of smartphones, the savvy on-demand in-store shopkeeper could suggest a substitute product and save the day.
-Today, even when most of your customers are on the go, you can bring back the personal touch of the old-timey shopkeeper by leveraging WhatsApp Business to communicate directly with your customers and save the day:
+Today, even when most of your customers are on the go, you can bring back the personal touch of the old-timey shopkeeper by leveraging WhatsApp Business API to communicate directly with your customers and save the day:

 3. Keep Customers Informed About Deliveries with WhatsApp